 What you first need to understand is that each written comment is a line of text that has to be maintained.
-After you alter a piece of code that is commented you will have to read the comments and possibly alter them if they don't hold true anymore.
-In my experience this doesn't happen to often.
-Fixes are made quickly and time is sparse, to sparse to rewrite any comments!
+After you alter a piece of code that is commented, you will have to read the comments and possibly alter them if they don't hold true anymore.
+In my experience, this doesn't happen to often.
+Fixes are made quickly and time is sparse, too sparse to rewrite any comments!
 The result is often code littered with unclear comments that just don't explain the code it is supposed to clear up...

 int i = myControl.SelectedIndex();

-Now, there's two things wrong in this code.
+Now, there are two things wrong in this code.
 First of all, the variable name

 i is unclear.
 What does

 i represent?
-Appearently the coder thought so too, because he commented on what
+Apparently, the coder thought so too, because he commented on what

 i is the